Kachidoki Bridge

 I need to go to Kachidoki Bridge again.
 Next time, I want to get my camera closer to the bridge instead of the construction pushing it away.
 There is another reason.

-Composite photos would look stunning.
-What I’d like to do is arrive around sunset to get properly exposed photos of the surrounding buildings.
-Then a short time later, take long exposures of the yakatabune.
-Hopefully, there will be more of the boats too!
+A composite photo would look stunning here.
+I will arrive around sunset to get properly exposed photos of the surrounding buildings.
+Then, take long exposures of the yakatabune later after dark.
 That is my plan for a future article.
 Leave questions and comments below.

 Rohan Gillett